 Response

-We added the degree of freedom to t statistics (see page 15, last paragraph).
+We added the degree of freedom to t statistics (see page 15).
 Equal variances was assumed (F(33,157) = 1.02 , p = .313)

 b.
-It is difficult to validate the t-test results since the difference between the sub-sample sizes of US and Israeli students were very huge (82.3% vrs 17.7%).
+It is difficult to validate the t-test results since the difference between the sub-sample sizes of US and Israeli students were very huge (82.3% vs. 17.7%).
 This difference makes the comparison problematic due to the huge uneven samples.

 Response

-Yes, we agree and we state this as one of the limitations of the study; and yet, we believe that the results of the study make a very strong argument, and clearly illustrate, how important the feeling component is to the examination of attitudes regarding punishment and rehabilitation.
+We agree with this observation and present it as one of the limitations of the study.
+Nevertheless, we believe that the study results make a very strong argument, and clearly illustrate the importance of the feeling component to the examination of attitudes regarding punishment and rehabilitation.

 c.
 The type of regression used was not justified.
 What were the assumptions underlying its usage?